 Destitution and removal

-The 'New Plan' proposes a range of measures to facilitate the removal of refused asylum seekers and other migrants.
+The anti-refugee bill proposes a range of measures to facilitate the removal of refused asylum seekers and other migrants.
 Among these is the use of destitution as an incentive to encourage people to leave once their claim has been refused.

 The proposals resuscitate measures within the 2016 Immigration Act which would remove support currently provided to destitute refused asylum seekers.